On a theory of the $b$-function in positive characteristic: Abstract

 \section{Abstract}

-We introduce a theory of the $b$-function (or Bernstein-Sato polynomial) in positive characteristic.
-Let $k$ be a field of characteristic $p>0$ and let $f\in k[x_1, \dots, x_n]$ be a nonconstant polynomial.
-The $b$-function of $f$ is an ideal of a nonnoetherian commutative algebra of characteristic $p,$ but it has ``roots" in $\mathbb{Z}_p.$ We prove the existence of the $b$-function as well as the rationality of its roots.
-The framework of the theory is that of unit $F$-modules.
-There is a close connection with test ideals.
-In particular, we prove that the roots of the $b$-function are the opposites of the $F$-jumping exponents of $f$ which are in $(0,1] \cap \mathbb{Z}_{(p)}.$
+We present a theory of the $b$-function (or Bernstein-Sato polynomial) in positive characteristic.
+Let $f$ be a non-constant polynomial with coefficients in a perfect field $k$ of characteristic $p>0.$ Its $b$-function $b_f$ is defined to be an ideal of the algebra of continuous $k$-valued functions on $\mathbb{Z}_p.$ The zero-locus of the $b$-function is thus naturally interpreted as a subset of $\mathbb{Z}_p,$ which we call the set of roots of $b_f.$ We prove that $b_f$ has finitely many roots and that they are negative rational numbers.
+Our construction builds on an earlier work of Musta{\c{t}}{\u{a}} and is in terms of $D$-modules, where $D$ is the ring of Grothendieck differential operators.
+We use the Frobenius to obtain finiteness properties of $b_f$ and relate it to the test ideals of $f.$

 \addtocontents{toc}{ }